 Feb.
 11 White T-Shirt Day

 Feb.
-12 Abraham Lincoln's Birthday (combined with George Washington's birthday to be legally celebrated as President's Day the third Monday of February, on the 17th this year)
+12 Abraham Lincoln's Birthday (combined with George Washington's birthday, it's legally celebrated as President's Day the third Monday of February, on the 18th this year)

 Feb.
 12 Plum Pudding Day